OpenDSA/OpenDSA/RST/source/SortCompare.rst

 another field as the key for another purpose.
 The records themselves do not need to be duplicated.

-To keep them clear and simple, we present the sorting algorithms as operating on integer values stored in an array.
+To keep them clear and simple, this tutorial presents sorting algorithms as operating on integer values stored in an array.
-But a real sorting algorithm would have to deal with the fact that it is sorting a collection of records.
+But to be generally useful, a real sorting algorithm typically has to deal with the fact that it is sorting a collection of records.
-A general-purpose sorting routine meant to operate on multiple record types would have to be written in a way to deal with the comparison problem.
+A general-purpose sorting routine meant to operate on multiple record types would have to be written in a way to deal with the generic comparison problem.
 To illustrate, here is an example of Insertion Sort implemented to work on an array that stores key-record pairs.